rholangcoop/rholang.org/README.md

 # Contributing

 This community driven project should bring all the awesome resources for Rholang and Rchain together.
-Feel free to make a push request.
+Feel free to make a Pull Request.